500BC-500AD at Bournemouth 2021

 The Crappy Cavalry Regiment realised that they had no chance of contributing positively to the clearly bad outcome that was coming, so they just ran away like hopeless cowards.

-As if dancing a jig by the altar of the worlds largest deep fried Mars bar's highland cattle-loving Northern Lights, the Greeko-Caironese infantry had by now lapped round the hill, and were looking like they might possibly be able to mob the hill-placed Indians with a bit of judicious application of their 2 Medium Spear units and some spearmen to add flank support to neutralise the uphill advantage the Indians would surely enjoy.
+As many of the men fell under the baleful influence of Sean Connery's broon tartan kilt, the Greeko-Caironese infantry had by now lapped round the hill, and were looking like they might possibly be able to mob the hill-placed Indians with a bit of judicious application of their 2 Medium Spear units and some spearmen to add flank support to neutralise the uphill advantage the Indians would surely enjoy.

 The only big wooden fly in the ointment was the overly resilient war wagon, which continued to thwart every effort of the Hoplites and Egyptians to clear it out of the way.